wp-plugins/bp-profile-search/readme.txt

 = Configuration =

-In the plugin admin page you have the following options:
+In the plugin settings page you have the following options:

 * Specify the HTML text for the form header and welcome message.